wgtmac/parquet-site/content/en/docs/Contribution Guidelines/releasing.md

 ---
-title: "Releasing Parquet"
+title: "Releasing Parquet-Java"
-linkTitle: "Releasing Parquet"
+linkTitle: "Releasing Parquet-Java"
 weight: 4
 description: >
   How to release Parquet-Java
 ---

 ### Setup

+N.B.
+The mechanics of releasing parquet-format is the same (e.g. setting up keys, branching, votes, etc)

 You will need: